wtho/webpack-stylus-pug-starter/README.md

 # Webpack Stylus Pug Starter
-Simple Stylus Pug Webdesign Starter Pack.
-Driven by Webpack allowing Dev-Server with HMR.

 Sometimes I just need a setup to develop web-design ideas very quickly.
-This setup gives me the same developing experience as platforms like Codepen, but enables me to use my favourite Text Editor.
+This setup gives me the same developing experience as platforms like Codepen or jsfiddle, but is faster and enables me to use my favourite Text Editor.

+Through webpack's hot module replacement CSS will be updated live, while the browser does not make a reload (if the HTML was not changed).

 <div>
 <a href="https://webpack.js.org"><img width="200" heigth="200" src="https://webpack.js.org/assets/icon-square-big.svg"></a>